mllamazares/vulncov/README.md

     return f"<pre>{output}</pre>"
 ```

-As you can see, the `ping` function has its route commented out, so it’s inaccessible externally.
-It’s also referenced in the login function, but note that it's called only if an impossible condition (`if 1==2`) is met, making it unreachable.
+As you can see, the `ping()` function has its route commented out, so it’s inaccessible externally.
+It’s also referenced in the login function, but note that it's called only if an impossible condition (`if 1==2`) is met, making it still unreachable.

 Additionally, there's a folder called [demo/tests](.demo/tests) containing a file with two pytest unit tests.
 Each test verifies that the credential verification workflow works as expected.